 The earlier an underbite is addressed, the better.
 If a child’s underbite is less severe, parents should wait until at least age 7 to seek corrective treatment such as braces.
 That’s when permanent teeth begin to erupt.

-For short-term correction, a small study suggests facemask appliances can help ease lower front teeth into place in children.
+For short-term correction, a suggests facemask appliances can help ease lower front teeth into place in children.
 But they’ll still require a more permanent solution later in life.

 If your child has a severe underbite, especially if it’s caused by a birth defect such as cleft lip, early surgery may help.
 Talk to your child’s dentist and doctor to see what course of treatment they recommend.
 Surgery has its risks and should only be used in children when underbite is interfering with their quality of life or ability to eat, breathe, or speak.